RSS

 2011

-According to the Brazilian Association of Computer Technology and Telecommunications Companies (BRASCOM) in 2011, the volume of the Brazilian IT market amounted to $102.6 billion or 4.4% of GDP.
+According to the Brazilian Association of Computer Technology and Telecommunications Companies (BRASCOM) in 2011, Brazil's IT market amounted to $102.6 billion or 4.4% of GDP.
 Of these, IT exports, which include support and consulting in addition to software sales, accounted for $2.61 billion.
 These calculations are based on customs statistics and data from the tax administration of the country[2].

 Image:ИКТ-рынок Бразилии 2011.jpg

-Most significant national market players
+The most significant national market players

-Major IT Projects
+Major IT projects

-National Internet of Things Program
+National IoT Program

-Segmentation of Internal Software Market by Consumer
+Internal Software Market Segmentation by Consumer

 Image:Структура потребителей ИТ в Бразилии 2011.jpg

-Smartphone Market
+Smartphone market

 Proportion of residents without a smartphone